Shirajuki/js-game-rendering-benchmark/README.md

 # Javascript rendering/game engines comparison

-This is a particle-based performance test comparing a set of currently maintained Javascript-based rendering/game engines.
+This is a particle-based performance test that compares a set of Javascript-based rendering/game engines that are currently maintained.

 ## Description